isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 <td rowspan="1" colspan="1">
 <p>Mr Tay Ter Long is the Chief of Government Procurement and Director of
 the Government Procurement Function Office in MOF.
-Mr Tan has more than 20yrs of professional experience in both private and public sector.</p>
+Mr Tan has more than 20 years of professional experience in both private and public sector.</p>
 <p>Prior to joining MOF, he was leading the procurement and contract management
 functions in JTC Corporation, the Government’s appointed Centre of Excellence (CentEx) for building and infrastructure projects and facilities management.</p>